 By Jeffry Farman bird watcher and photographer – Instagram the_bird_dimension

-Located on the eastern outskirts of Melbourne the Dandenong Ranges are a quick and easy mountain escape from busy Melbourne.
+A popular location for bird watching Victoria, this region is a located on the eastern outskirts of Melbourne the Dandenong Ranges are a quick and easy mountain escape from busy Melbourne.
 There are several separate sections of forest with the most interesting areas for birds being the tall wet forests of Mountain Ash, and the damp gullies with an understory of giant tree ferns.

 The drive is around 40 kms from Melbourne’s centre approachable through Ferntree Gully or Montrose on the other side of the mountain.